argilla-io/distilabel/docs/sections/pipeline_samples/examples/index.md

-# Examples
+# Pipeline Sample

 This section contains different example pipelines that showcase different tasks, maybe you can take inspiration from them.
+We strongly believe that better data leads to better models, and synthetic data has proven to be really effective in improving LLMs, so we aim to bridge the gap between research and practice by providing these implementations.

+## Tutorials

+## Paper Implementations

+Contains some implementations for synthetic data generation papers, using `distilabel`, providing reproducible pipelines so that anyone can play around with those approaches and customize them to their needs.

+## Examples

+These are some examples of how to use `distilabel` to generate synthetic data, answer questions, generate structured data, and benchmark LLMs.
+They don't contain any specific content but provide a general idea of how to use `distilabel` for different tasks.

 ### [llama.cpp with `outlines`](#llamacpp-with-outlines)